girishji/search-complete.vim/README.md

 # search-complete.vim

-Async search mode completion with popup menu.
-Vim only, no Neovim for now.
+Async search mode completion with popup menu for Vim.
+Once you start using it you'll not want to go back.

 - Search using `/` or `?`.
 - `<Tab>` and `<Shift-tab>` will select menu items.